XCOM 2 Item Analysis: Heavy Weapons

 Note that unlike the previous game, it's not possible to set a Rocket Launcher to detonate in midair.
-You can skirt around this a little bit, in that the center tile is the only one that actually matters for whether you can target the location or not, but even this is limited in its effectiveness, as the game will tend to conclude that your rocket would impact the side below the location you're trying to target if you do attempt to fire a rocket up at an edge, and so refuse to let you hit your intended location.
+You can skirt around this a little bit, in that the center tile is the only one that actually matters for whether you can target the location or not, but even this is limited in its effectiveness, as the game will tend to conclude that your rocket would impact the side below the location you're trying to target if you do attempt to fire a rocket up at a roof's edge, and so refuse to let you hit your intended location.
 Since it also 'snaps' to the nearest ground, it's not possible to aim it at a wall a story up to try to catch enemies on a roof near the edge, either.

 On the other hand, there's only one regular enemy that's capable of hanging in the air in the first place, plus one Alien Ruler if you have Alien Hunters, so this loss of functionality barely matters.
 Notably, you will never (Well, almost never) see multiple Archons in midair at once if we ignore multiplayer, so there's never a situation equivalent to having a mob of 6 Floaters clumped in the air just waiting for a Rocket to kill them like can and will happen regularly in the previous game.